John Worrell Carrington: Legal appointments

 After his return to Barbados Carrington was made a member of the House of Assembly from October 1874 to December 1878, when he was called to a seat in the legislative council, and acted a Judge Assistant at the Court of Appeal from 1874 to 1875 (a post he took again in 1879).

 He was appointed Solicitor General of Barbados from 1877, acted as Attorney-General between 1881 and 1882, and then till 1889 he served as Chief Justice for several Caribbean governments.
 For Tobago (1883–1885) he was engaged in 1885–1886, under the sanction of the Colonial Office, in preparing and printing a draft revised edition of the Laws of Tobago, and in which capacity he was thanked by their Secretary of State and Governor-in-Charge for his services in connection with Education in that Colony.
 For St Lucia in 1888–1889 to create a new edition of their laws.
-For Grenada between August and October of 1886.
+For Grenada between August and October 1886.

 Then, shortly after being granted a C.M.G. in 1888, once again Carrington was in the position of Attorney General now for British Guiana from 1889 to 1896, during which time he collated four volumes of The Laws of British Guiana (1774-1895) and was appointed a Queen's Counsel (1890).

 In 1896, he took the appointment of Chief Justice of Hong Kong, presiding as the chief judge of the Supreme Court.
 Soon after his appointment, in 1897, he was knighted.
 He served as Chief Justice until 31 March 1902, when he retired on a pension.
 After stepping down, he prepared a revised edition of the ordinances of the colony.

 He commanded the Hong Kong Volunteer Corps from 1896 to 1901 and was given a farewell parade in 1901.